-(5) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
-This award vests over four years in equal annual installments, commencing on November 10, 2022, subject to the executive's continued employment through the applicable vesting date.

-- (6) This amount represents a PRSU Award of our Class A Common Stock granted pursuant to the 2015 Plan.
-This award vests based on the achievement of pre-established financial metrics with a December 31, 2023 measurement date and is reflected in the table at the 100% performance level, subject to the executive's continued employment through the applicable vesting date. - (7) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
-This award vests over four years in equal annual installments, commencing on November 10, 2022, subject to the executive's continued employment through the applicable vesting date. - (8) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
-This award vests over four years in equal annual installments, commencing on February 10, 2021, subject to the executive's continued employment through the applicable vesting date. - (9) This amount represents a PRSU Award of our Class A Common Stock granted pursuant to the 2015 Plan.
-This award vests based on the achievement of pre-established financial metrics with a December 31, 2022 measurement date and is reflected in the table at the 100% performance level, subject to the executive's continued employment through the applicable vesting date. - (10) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
+- (3) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
+This award vests over four years in equal quarterly installments, commencing on May 10, 2022, subject to the executive's continued employment through the applicable vesting date. - (4) This amount represents a PRSU Award of our Class A Common Stock granted pursuant to the 2015 Plan.
+This award vests based on the achievement of pre-established financial metrics with a December 31, 2023 measurement date and is reflected in the table at the 100% performance level, subject to the executive's continued employment through the applicable vesting date. - (5) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
+This award vests over five years in equal annual installments, commencing on May 10, 2020, subject to the executive's continued employment through the applicable vesting date. - (6) This amount represents a PRSU Award of our Class A Common Stock granted pursuant to the 2015 Plan.
+This award vests based on the achievement of pre-established financial metrics with a December 31, 2022 measurement date and is reflected in the table as earned at 74% of target.
+The 2020 PRSU Awards fully vested on achievement of the performance metrics on January 24, 2023. - (7) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
+This award vests over five years in equal annual installments, commencing on November 10, 2022, subject to the executive's continued employment through the applicable vesting date. - (8) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
+This award vests over four years in equal annual installments, commencing on November 10, 2022, subject to the executive's continued employment through the applicable vesting date. - (9) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
+This award vests over four years in equal annual installments, commencing on February 10, 2022, subject to the executive's continued employment through the applicable vesting date. - (10) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
 This award vests over four years in equal annual installments, commencing on December 10, 2020, subject to the executive's continued employment through the applicable vesting date. - (11) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
-This award vests over five years in equal annual installments, commencing on May 10, 2020, subject to the executive's continued employment through the applicable vesting date. - (12) This amount represents a time-based restricted stock unit award of our Class A Common Stock granted pursuant to the 2015 Plan.
-This award vests over four years in equal annual installments, commencing on January 10, 2020, subject to the executive's continued employment through the applicable vesting date. - (13) Expiration dates for Ms. Kane represent the extension of the post-termination exercise window of such vested options held by Ms. Kane at the time of her separation from the Company.
+This award vests over four years in equal annual installments, commencing on January 10, 2020, subject to the executive's continued employment through the applicable vesting date. - (12) Expiration dates for Mr. Randall represent the extension of the post-termination exercise window of such vested options held by Mr. Randall at the time of his separation from the Company.